GoogleCloudPlatform/ops-agent/kokoro/README.md

 configs are written in a quirky language called GCL, which stands for "General Configuration Language".
 Each file `foo.gcl` corresponds to a single Kokoro build that gets launched on each PR to run integration tests.
-They share common config fields by inheriting from a heirarchy of `common.gcl` files.
+They share common config fields by inheriting from a hierarchy of `common.gcl` files.
 After being run through the GCL interpreter, each `foo.gcl` is resolved into a protocol buffer that determines what that particular build will do.
 The most important field is `build_file`, which determines which script to run.
 The